Search For A Disorder

 None have been reported.

-A mutation in the bestrophin gene (BEST1) located on chromosome chromosome 11 (11q13) is responsible for this disease.
+A mutation in the bestrophin gene (BEST1) located on chromosome chromosome 11 (11q13) is responsible for the disease in most patients.
 Best disease is usually transmitted in an autosomal dominant pattern from parent to offspring.
 A large number of mutations have been found in the BEST1 gene but so far no correlation with severity of disease is possible.
 In fact, there is a great deal of clinical variation within families having identical mutations resembling that of the variation found among different mutations.

 Several families have also been reported with autosomal recessive inheritance.
 Affected offspring had homozygous mutations in the bestrophin gene with reduced light/dark responses and vision loss.
 Some have atypical vitelliform retinal and sometimes multifocal lesions.
 They may develop angle closure glaucoma.
 Their heterozygous parents have either normal or abnormal EOGs and no visible fundus disease.
 So far no families with presumed recessive inheritance of Best macular dystrophy have demonstrated parent-to-child transmission of typical vitelliform lesions.